Myanmar (Burma)

 In January 2019, a Joint Parliamentary Committee for Constitutional Amendment (JPCCA) was established to suggest constitutional amendments, with representation of all parties in the Union Parliament, including the military forces.
 The COVID-19 pandemic, the 2020 general elections, and later the 2021 coup d’état interrupted the process, and none of the more than 3,000 suggested amendments were considered.

 Commander-in-Chief Min Aung Hlaing relied on Article 417 of the 2008 Constitution to first declare a state of emergency and seize power in February 2021 with a coup denunciating alleged fraud from the NLD at the 2020 general elections.
 Various organizations have denounced the illegality of the coup, countering the SAC’s claims (see IDEA, 2022).
-The current state of emergency was extended for another 6 months in February 2023, and the State Administration Council announced that elections initially planned for August 2023 would not be held until the country was at peace and stable.
+The current state of emergency has been extended multiple times, and the State Administration Council announced that elections initially planned for August 2023 would not be held until the country was at peace and stable.

 The Committee Representing Pyidaungsu Hluttaw (CRPH), formed of lawmakers elected in the 2020 general elections that were prevented from taking their seats due to the coup, declared the 2008 Constitution abolished in March 2021.
 Instead, they released a new interim Charter that laid the ground for the National Unity Government, that was officially established mid-April 2021.